dexie/dexie-website/cloud/docs/authentication.md

    If timestamp verification fails, server sends a challenge containing its own current time and expects the client to adjust its time with the diff between server and client and re-send the request.
 6. Sync request is processed successfully.

+### Why is this better than server-generated JWT tokens?
+Normal server-generated JWT tokens need to be passed to the server in every API request from the clients to the server.
+Even though all API calls are TLS encrypted, you will not control the the clients that can access your server unlike server-server communication where you can really rely on the TSL channel as you control the API client.
+An attacher could copy a JWT from a user if having access to the client somehow, if not using a trojan hourse or malware, it could be copied just using the chrome debugger.
+If that happens, it is of great value that the JWT is as short-lived as possible.

+The tokens that Dexie Cloud use are dependent on a CryptoKey in IndexedDB and not sent over the wire.
+The CryptoKey is further protected by a secret stored in a secure cookie - to utilize the browser-native protection of secure cookies on hard disk.
+By signing API requests instead of attaching a plain JWT an attacker will not be able to steal the token from network requests using neither chrome debugger, fake installed CA certs or similar methods.

 ### 2 ways of obtaining the tokens

 Every Dexie Cloud database URL has a token endpoint that can give out tokens for a client.
 In order to do so, it will either require an authorization code from a successful authorization flow, OR accept a client_id and client_secret together with the email and name claims.
 The latter way is the way to use when you want to integrate an existing authentication solution to be able to authenticate users to use Dexie Cloud.